sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 ## Established Call Actions

-Once a call is established the @"SIPSorcery.SIP.App.SIPUserAgent" instance can perform various additional actions such as:
+Once a call is established the @"SIPSorcery.SIP.App.SIPUserAgent" can perform various additional actions such as:

  - Hangup,
  - Place on and Off Hold,